-(2) If and when any special use is determined to be in violation of the Special Use Permit, the Director shall notify the permit holder and the licensing agency in writing of said violation and shall provide the permit holder with a thirty (30) day period in which to abate the violation.
+- (1) All stipulations submitted as part of the Special Use Permit and all conditions imposed by the Planning Commission shall be maintained in perpetuity with the special use.
+If at any time the stipulations are not met or are found to have been altered in scope, application or design, the use shall be in violation of the Special Use Permit.
+(As amended by 0-91-12.) - (2) If and when any special use is determined to be in violation of the Special Use Permit, the Director shall notify the permit holder and the licensing agency in writing of said violation and shall provide the permit holder with a thirty (30) day period in which to abate the violation.
 In addition, the notice shall state the time and place for a hearing, if the violation has not been abated within the thirty (30) day period.
 The purpose of this hearing shall be to determine whether revocation proceedings or other legal action should be pursued.

-- (3) If, within the thirty (30) day period established in subsection (3) above, the permit holder completely abates the cited violation, the permit holder shall notify the Director and licensing agency that the required changes have been made. - (4) Failure of the permit holder to abate cited violations within thirty (30) days shall result in the commencement of the hearing process scheduled by the provisions of subsection (3) above.
+- (3) If, within the thirty (30) day period established in Subsection (3) above, the permit holder completely abates the cited violation, the permit holder shall notify the Director and licensing agency that the required changes have been made. - (4) Failure of the permit holder to abate cited violations within thirty (30) days shall result in the commencement of the hearing process scheduled by the provisions of Subsection (3) above.
 Notice of the hearing shall be provided as required by Section 17-6-2(10)(a) above, with notification to the licensing agency also provided. - (5) Following a proper hearing, the Director shall issue a decision either revoking or sustaining the Special Use Permit.
 This decision may be appealed to the Planning Commission.
 After hearing, with prior notice to the permit holder, the Planning Commission shall sustain the decision of the Director if it finds a violation of the permit has occurred.
 The revocation of the Special Use Permit shall require the permit holder to vacate the premises of or stop the use authorized by the Special Use Permit.
-After revocation, the permit holder may not reapply for a Special Use Permit pursuant to the procedures outlined in 17-6-2 of this Ordinance within 180 days of the revocation action.
+After revocation, the permit holder may not reapply for a Special Use Permit pursuant to the procedures outlined in Section 17-6-2 of this Ordinance within 180 days of the revocation action.

 The City, in addition to any other remedies provided in this Ordinance or by law, may institute injunction, mandamus, abatement, or any other appropriate action or proceeding to prevent, enjoin, abate, or remove such violation.
 Such actions may be instituted in the District Court of Jefferson County.
-(As amended by 0-88-67, effective date 2/11/89.)
+(As amended by 0-88-67.)

 - 17-6-4.
 STANDARDS FOR SPECIAL USES.
 In addition to any other regulations which may apply, no building or land shall be used and no building or structure shall be hereafter constructed or altered as a special use within a zone district unless said special use is specifically permitted within the zone district and conforms with the following standards and regulations applicable to the particular use.
-Special Use Permits may be granted for a specified period of time only if the specified period is set forth in the permit. - (1) Airports, Commercial Radio and Television Towers: No building or structure shall exceed any given height limit as required by the Federal Aviation Administration. - (2) Correctional Institution: Any use shall be so designed and located to assure maximum security to adjoining properties and to the neighborhood in general.
+Special Use Permits may be granted for a specified period of time only if the specified period is set forth in the permit. - (1) Airports, Commercial Radio, and Television Towers: No building or structure shall exceed any given height limit as required by the Federal Aviation Administration.